benjaminion/upgrading-ethereum-book/src/book.md

     I believe the noun "Merkleization", though, is ours.
 I've adopted the [majority](https://twitter.com/sina_mahmoodi/status/1266026711512162305) preferred spelling, which is also the version that made it into the [SSZ spec](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md#merkleization).
 The ugly version won despite my [best efforts](https://twitter.com/benjaminion_xyz/status/1266049966163857408).

-Tree hashing brings two significant advantages over other methods for creating a digest of the beacon state.
+Tree hashing brings two significant advantages over other methods of creating a beacon state digest.

 The first advantage is performance.
-On the face of it, tree hashing is [quite inefficient](https://github.com/ethereum/consensus-specs/pull/120#issue-378791752) since it requires around double the number of hash operations to calculate the digest (the root) of a structure compared with the previous method of simply hashing the entire serialisation.
+On the face of it, tree hashing is [quite inefficient](https://github.com/ethereum/consensus-specs/pull/120#issue-378791752) since it requires hashing around double the amount of data to calculate the digest (the root) of a structure compared with the other method of simply hashing the entire serialisation.
 However, the way that hash trees are constructed in Ethereum&nbsp;2 allows us to cache the roots of entire subtrees that have not changed.
 So, for example, [by design](/part2/incentives/balances#engineering-aspects-of-effective-balance) the list of validator records in the state does not change frequently.
-As a result we can cache the hash tree root of this list and do not need to recalculate it every time we recalculate the entire beacon state root.
-This feature results in a huge reduction in the total amount of hashing required to calculate state roots, and is an important part of making the beacon chain protocol usable in practice.
+As a result we can cache the hash tree root of the list and do not need to recalculate it every time we recalculate the entire beacon state root.
+Overall this feature results in a huge reduction in the total amount of hashing required to calculate state roots, and is an important part of making the beacon chain protocol usable in practice.

 The second advantage is light-client support.
 Indeed, the [original motivation](https://github.com/ethereum/consensus-specs/issues/54) for implementing tree hashing was only about supporting light clients.
 Tree hashing enables efficient Merkle proofs that allow subsets of the beacon state to be provided to light clients.
-As long as a light client has the hash tree root it can use the proofs to verify that the provided data is correct.
+As long as a light client has the hash tree root by some means it can use the proofs to verify that the provided data is correct.

 We will first recap Merkle trees, then extend them to Merkleization, and finally look at the construction of the hash tree root, which is our ultimate goal.
-But first, as ever, some of the history.

-##### A note on terminology
+##### Terminology

 The SSZ specification uses the term "Merkleization" to refer to both
- 1. the operation of finding the root of a Merkle tree given its leaves, and
+ - the operation of finding the root of a Merkle tree given its leaves, and
- 2. the operation of finding the hash tree root of an SSZ object.
+ - the operation of finding the hash tree root of an SSZ object.

-For didactic purposes I've chosen to distinguish the two operations more precisely.
-In this section I will call the first Merkleization, and the second calculating a hash tree root.
+For didactic purposes I've chosen to distinguish between these more precisely.
+In the following sections I'll be calling the first "Merkleization", and the second "calculating a hash tree root".

-Calculating the hash tree root of an SSZ object _uses_ Merkleization, potentially multiple steps of it, but also involves other steps such packing, chunking, and length mix-ins.
-Moreover, Merkleization always works with full binary trees (the number of leaves is a power of two), whereas hash tree roots can represent much more complex binary tree structures.
+With these definitions, calculating the hash tree root of an SSZ object _uses_ Merkleization, potentially multiple steps of it, but also involves other steps such packing, chunking, and length mix-ins.
+Moreover, Merkleization always works with full binary trees (the number of leaves is a power of two), whereas hash tree roots can be derived from much more complex binary tree structures.

 #### Merkle Trees